• Skip to primary navigation

 Roasted asparagus with garlic and lemon slices on a large white platter.

-• Don't add the fresh garlic too early, if you do it will burn and taste very bitter.
+• Don't add the fresh garlic when you add the dried seasonings, if you do it will burn and taste bitter.

 • Wait to add the fresh lemon juice until the asparagus is done cooking.
-If you add the lemon juice before cooking it then the asparagus will steam in the liquid instead of roasting.
+If you add the juice before roasting it the asparagus will steam in the liquid.
 It will still taste good but you won't get those delicious little crispy edges.

 Parmesan Oven Roasted Asparagus

-Once you try this lemon garlic oven roasted asparagus you'll never want to eat asparagus any other way!
-The lemon, fresh garlic, & vegan parmesan gives it so much flavor!
-Vegan & gluten-free.
+Once you try this delicious vegan asparagus recipe you'll never want to eat asparagus any other way!
+The lemon, fresh garlic, & vegan parmesan give it so much flavor!

 Print Pin Rate